chrismo80/EngramMcp/README.md

 Built-in sections appear first in `recall`.
 Custom sections are listed afterward as discoverable section names with entry counts, but their contents are not dumped into the default recall output.

-When a section exceeds its capacity, retention is applied globally within that section: lower-importance entries are discarded before higher-importance entries, and ties are broken by oldest timestamp first.
+When a section exceeds its capacity, retention is applied globally within that section using a weighted score: older entries become more likely eviction candidates over time, while higher importance reduces that score and protects entries longer.
+The current weights are `low = 1`, `normal = 3`, and `high = 8`.

 Each stored entry contains:

 - `timestamp` - local write timestamp
 - `text` - a required single-line memory text with a maximum length of 500 characters
 - `tags` - optional normalized tags used for later search and filtering
-- `importance` - optional importance level: `low`, `normal`, or `high`
+- `importance` - optional importance level: `low`, `normal`, or `high`; unknown values currently fall back to `normal`

 Example file shape: